 Ruffed grouse populations exhibit periodic fluctuations with approximately 10-year periodicity, particularly in the northern portion of their range (Keith 1963) (Figure 11).
-Numerous studies have attempted to discern the driving factors behind this 10-year cycle.
+Numerous studies have attempted to discern the driving factors behind this 10-year cycle, but no consensus exists (Moss and Watson 2001).
 Gullion (1970) provided evidence that periodic declines in ruffed grouse were associated more with declines in recruitment of young birds than with declines in survival of adult birds in Minnesota.
-Keith and Rusch (1989), and Lauten (1995), suggested that the declining phase of ruffed grouse population cycle was correlated with decreases in overwinter survival associated with increases in local abundances of raptors.
-The effects of parasites (Hudson et al. 1998) and the chemistry of aspen buds (Jakubas et al. 1989) have also been investigated as possible explanations of the population cycles of ruffed grouse and similar species.
+Keith and Rusch (1989) and Lauten (1995) suggested that the declining phase of the ruffed grouse population cycle was correlated with decreases in overwinter survival associated with increases in local abundances of raptors.
+Jakubas and Gullion (1991) studied the effects of the chemistry of aspen buds on ruffed grouse and found no relationship with the population cycle.
+Similarly, existing data on the potential effects of parasites on ruffed grouse do not support a link with the population cycle (e.g., Erickson 1953), despite evidence of a causal relationship in a similar species in Britain (Hudson et al. 1998).
 Grange (1948) suggested that fluctuations in sun spot activity may cause the population cycles observed in grouse.
-Subsequent studies, however, have shown that even when correlations between animal populations and solar activity may serve primarily to synchronize cyclic fluctuations that are caused by other factors (Sinclair et al. 1993).
+Subsequent studies, however, have shown that even when correlations between animal populations and solar activity exist they may serve primarily to synchronize cyclic fluctuations that are caused by other factors (Sinclair et al. 1993).